kata198/AdvancedHTMLParser/README.rst

 And some properties:

     children/childNodes     - The children as a list

+    childBlocks             - All direct child blocks.
+This includes both AdvnacedTag objects and text nodes (str)

     innerHTML               - The innerHTML including the html of all children